I Have Nothing: Polls and rankings

 In August 2012, Polish Porcys included "I Have Nothing" in their list of "100 Singles 1990-1999".
 That same year, Rolling Stone readers picked the song as the fourth best Whitney Houston song of all time.
+Rod Couch ranked the rendition the 234th greatest song of the rock era, the fifth-ranked song out of six Houston songs on Couch's book, The Top 500 Songs of the Rock Era 1955-2015.
 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".
 In 2018, Smooth Radio placed the song in their list of the 19 greatest power ballads of all time.
 In April 2019, Business Insider included the power ballad in its list of the "Best Songs From the '90s".
 In November 2020, the day before Houston was formally inducted into the Rock and Roll Hall of Fame, Billboard ranked it the second best Whitney Houston song out of 25 Houston songs.

-In his list of twelve favorite Houston songs, Rob Sheffield of Rolling Stone listed "I Have Nothing", writing "after years of being the pop singer with the soul voice, Whitney suddenly turned into a great soul singer", further explaining "the Nineties were Whitney’s prime because she evoked adult misery with so much warmth and strength – in 'I Have Nothing,' she sounded fully committed to every line, which would have been unthinkable a few years before."
+In his list of twelve favorite Houston songs, Rob Sheffield of Rolling Stone listed "I Have Nothing", writing "after years of being the pop singer with the soul voice, Whitney suddenly turned into a great soul singer", further explaining "the Nineties were Whitney's prime because she evoked adult misery with so much warmth and strength – in 'I Have Nothing,' she sounded fully committed to every line, which would have been unthinkable a few years before."